 Traveling through countries where we don’t speak the language hasn’t been as impossible as we initially worried about.
 Sure, it can be challenging at times when the language is very different (i.e., character based), but for the most part we haven’t found this to be too big of a stumbling block.
 People are generally patient when communicating.
 Hand motions and a smile go a long way.

 What advice would you have for other people who want to travel but might not think they can?

 We were those people.
 We talked about a trip like this for years and wondered if we could ever do it.
 But if you only ever wonder, you’ll never do.

-When we broke the news of our trip to our family, friends and co-workers, the response was always the same, “I wish I had done that”.
-We didn’t want to look back in twenty years and say to ourselves those dreaded words, “We wish we had done that”.
+When we broke the news of our trip to our family, friends, and coworkers, the response was always the same: “I wish I had done that.”
+We didn’t want to look back in 20 years and say to ourselves those dreaded words: “We wish we had done that.”